Mitsubishi i-MiEV: United States

 The first fleet and individual customer deliveries in the U.S. took place in December 2011.
 Mitsubishi initially announced a base price of US$27,990, but in September 2011 raised the base price to US$29,125 plus the destination charge and prior to the federal tax credit and other incentives available in California and other states.
 The American version of the Mitsubishi i-MiEV was unveiled at the November 2010 Los Angeles Auto Show.
 During the LA show, Mitsubishi announced it decided to drop the "MiEV" from the name and the US version will be named simply as "i" electric vehicle.

 The U.S.-only version is enlarged, has redesigned front and rear bumpers, and includes more features than the Japanese and European versions in order to meet crash standards, government mandates, and the preferences of the U.S. consumers.
 The American version is 285 mm longer than the Japanese version, 110 mm wider, and slightly taller.
 It also has advanced airbags and the mandated tire-pressure monitoring system (TPMS), has an upgraded interior and features more accessories.

-The entry-level ES trim starts at US$29,125, the SE trim is at US$31,125, and the SE Premium version is priced at US$33,915 including an HDD navigation system and better entertainment and audio options.
-These prices do not include a US$850 destination charge.
+The entry-level ES trim started at US$29,125, the SE trim at US$31,125, and the SE Premium version was priced at US$33,915 including an HDD navigation system and better entertainment and audio options.
+These prices did not include a US$850 destination charge.
 For either of the models, available options include a factory-installed CHAdeMO fast-charging port for US$750 and the Cold Zone package, which includes a battery warming system and heated outside mirrors for US$150.
 The reservation process for the U.S. began on April 22, 2011, and customers were required to pay two deposits: US$299 for the car and US$99.99 for a required home inspection.
 The carmaker decided to waive the US$100 fee for the first 2,000 people who placed an order and then buy the car.
-Mitsubishi is only accepting PayPal as the method of payment for these online transactions.
+Mitsubishi only accepted PayPal as the method of payment for those online transactions.
 Mitsubishi began sending order confirmation emails and offering optional accessories by early September 2011.
 In November 2010, Mitsubishi announced partnerships with Eaton and Best Buy for sales and home installation of recharging units.